2020 Beirut explosion: Investigation

-In September 2021, OCCRP published an investigation, that linked Savaro Limited to a Ukrainian company trading chemicals, directed by Ukrainian citizen Volodymyr Verbonol.
-The report also mentions that only 20% of the nitrate originally stored in the warehouse was actually left when it exploded, raising questions about what happened with the rest.
+In September 2021, the OCCRP published an investigation that linked Savaro Limited to a Ukrainian company trading chemicals, directed by Ukrainian citizen Volodymyr Verbonol.
+The report also mentioned that only 20 percent of the nitrate originally stored in the warehouse was actually left when it exploded, raising questions about what happened to the rest.

-On 14 October 2021, six people were killed and at least 30 injured in a gunfire exchange in Beirut during protests by members of the Shia Amal and Hezbollah outside the Justice Palace, which demanded an end to the investigations led by Judge Tarek Bitar, for they deemed him as too much centered on their political allies.
+On 14 October 2021, six people were killed and at least 30 injured in a gunfire exchange in Beirut during protests by members of the Shia Amal and Hezbollah outside the Justice Palace, demanding an end to the investigations led by Judge Tarek Bitar, who they deemed too much centered on their political allies.

 On 21 November 2021, the BBC reported that legal groups representing victims of the blast had sent letters on three occasions to UN Secretary General Antonio Guterres requesting more information from UNIFIL, but had received no acknowledgment from the UN.
-A day later, the Lebanese Foreign Minister Abdallah Bouhabib announced that Lebanon received satellite images from Russia of the port from the day of the blast in 2020.
-These were the first official images made available from any foreign government.
+A day later, the Lebanese Foreign Minister Abdallah Bouhabib announced that Lebanon had received from Russia satellite images of the port from the day of the blast in 2020.
+These were the first official images made available by any foreign government.

-Throughout 2022, the investigation stalled.
-As of 8 June, parliamentary immunity, as well as outstanding complaints and other procedural roadblocks initiated by two members of Parliament and former ministers (namely, Ali Hassan Khalil and Ghazi Zaiter), continued to prevent significant progress in the case.
+Throughout 2022 the investigation stalled.
+As of 8 June, parliamentary immunity, as well as outstanding complaints and other procedural roadblocks initiated by two members of Parliament and former ministers Ali Hassan Khalil and Ghazi Zaiter, continued to prevent significant progress.
 On 16 January 2025, the investigation was resumed following the nomination of Nawaf Salam as prime minister and the Israel–Hezbollah conflict.
 Ten people were charged, including security, customs and military personnel.

-On 12 May 2025 it was reported that Judge Tarek Bitar is set to issue an indictment on August 4, 2025, coinciding with the disaster's fifth anniversary.
-According to sources he has completed the examination of the ammonium nitrate shipment's origin, entry into the port, and subsequent detonation.
-He plans to finalise remaining interrogations before releasing the indictment.
+On 12 May 2025 it was reported that Judge Tarek Bitar was set to issue an indictment on 4 August 2025, coinciding with the disaster's fifth anniversary.
+It was claimed that he had completed his examination of the ammonium nitrate shipment's origin, entry into the port, and subsequent detonation.
+He planned to finalise remaining interrogations before releasing the indictment.

-On September 2025 it was reported that Igor Grechushkin, a Russian businessman with Cypriot citizenship, was arrested in Sofia, Bulgaria.
-He is accused of being linked to the vessel Rhosus, which transported the ammonium nitrate later stored in Beirut and responsible for the devastating 2020 explosion.
-His arrest at Sofia International Airport was made under an Interpol red notice issued by Lebanon, and he is being held for up to 40 days while Bulgarian authorities await Lebanon’s formal extradition request.
+In September 2025, Igor Grechushkin, a Russian businessman with Cypriot citizenship, was arrested in Sofia International Airport, Bulgaria, under an Interpol red notice issued by Lebanon, accused of being linked to MV Rhosus.
+On 10 December 2025, it was reported that a court in Bulgaria rejected Lebanon's extradition request.

+In December 2025, the Israel Defense Forces claimed that Hezbollah's assassination squad had targeted Lebanese individuals who linked the organization to the explosion.
+The assassinated individuals were journalist Lokman Slim, known for his criticism of Hezbollah, photographer Joe Bejjani, who connected Hezbollah to the explosion, the head of customs inspections at Beirut port, Joseph Skaff, and the head of the anti smuggling division of the customs department, Mounir Abou Rjeily.
+In January 2026, Gracia Azzi was appointed director general of customs by the Lebanese cabinet, sparking criticism for being under investigation for the Beirut port explosion, though supporters emphasized her legal presumption of innocence.